 Objective Currently, simple triage and rapid transport (START) is widely used as a method to evaluate the severity of mass casualty events in a disaster.
 Modified physiological triage tool (MPTT) and modified physiological triage tool-24 (MPTT-24) are newly introduced triage methodologies that may offer improvements over START.
-However, the feasibility and accuracy of these two methods cannot be adequately assessed without sufficient data support, whether in earthquakes or others disasters.
-Our study aimed to analyze the value of the three triage methodologies in mass casualty events due to earthquakes.Methods A total of 36 604 injured patients from the West China Hospital database were each evaluated using START, MPTT and MPTT-24.
+However, the feasibility and accuracy of these two methods cannot be adequately assessed without sufficient data support, whether in earthquakes or other disasters.
+Our study aimed to analyze the value of the three triage methodologies in mass casualty events due to earthquakes.Methods A total of 36 604 injured patients from the West China Hospital database were evaluated using START, MPTT and MPTT-24, respectively.
 The triage methodologies were then evaluated based on death and ICU acceptance, using the area under the receiver-operator curve (AUC).
 The sensitivity and specificity of the three methodologies were compared under different standards and correlations with the injury severity score (ISS) were analyzed.
-Results For deaths, the AUCs for the triage methodologies were 0.711, 0.775 and 0.686 for START, MPTT and MPTT-24, respectively.
+Results For deaths, the AUCs for the triage methodologies were 0.711, 0.775 and 0.686 for START, MPTT, and MPTT-24, respectively.
 For ICU acceptance, the AUCs of the triage methodologies after correction for bias were 0.579, 0.618 and 0.603.
-The correlation coefficients of the triage methodologies and ISS score were 0.041, 0.087 and 0.115.Conclusions MPTT is better than START and MPTT-24 in the evaluation of critically ill patients in mass casualty events caused by earthquakes.
+The correlation coefficients of the triage methodologies and ISS score were 0.041, 0.087, and 0.115.Conclusions MPTT is superior to START and MPTT-24 in the evaluation of critically ill patients in mass casualty events caused by earthquakes.